n8n Webhook Best Practices: Secure, Scalable, and Reliable

 4) Idempotency & Deduplication

-Use a key–value store (Redis/Upstash/Supabase) or your DB to record processed id values with TTL.
+Use a key-value store (Redis, Upstash, or Supabase) to track processed event IDs with a TTL:

 return [$json]